 The standard design in post-War Britain

-These standard British Railways coaches were developed when the railways were nationalised in 1948 and coaches were needed to replace those ravaged by the effects war and had either been damaged beyond repair or received little attention during hostilities.
+These standard British Railways coaches were developed when the railways were nationalised in 1948.
+Coaches were needed to replace those ravaged by the effects of war and had either been damaged beyond repair or received little attention during hostilities.

 And so the British Railways Mark 1 coach was born.

 Built-in their thousands from 1951 – 1963

 Incorporating the best features of each of the former companies’ designs and designed to be much stronger than their predecessors to provide better protection for passengers in the event of a collision or derailment, designs were agreed for long-distance and commuter traffic.

 The first standard coaches started rolling off the production lines in 1951.
 They were built at Derby, Doncaster, Eastleigh, Swindon, Wolverton and York and, with modifications as new ideas and materials were developed, Mark 1s continued to be built until 1963 (although multiple units and non-passenger stock continued to be built until 1974).